azstack/Android-SDK-Documentation/README.md

 If they are the same, execute authentication with azStackUserID and userCredentials on your backend.
 Please see sample code writing in PHP here: https://github.com/azstack/Backend-example/blob/master/php/azstack_authentication.php

 ### 3.4 AzStackUserListener
 AzStackUserListener must to be registered when initialize AzStackClient object.
-It's used to get basic information of app's user such as: name, avatar...  display on chat, call screen.
+It's used to get basic information of app's user such as: name, avatar... to display on chat, call screen.

 ```
 azStackClient.registerUserListener(new AzStackUserListener() {